CQC We and I Statements

 - available housing and housing related support options for those with care and support needs;

-- effective treatment and support for health conditions, including Continuing Health Care arrangements;
+- effective treatment and support for health conditions, including continuing healthcare arrangements (see Continuing Healthcare – NHS chapter);

 - availability and quality of health services;

-- availability of services that may help people remain independent for longer such as home improvement agencies, handyman or maintenance services;
+- availability of services that may help people remain independent for longer such as home improvement agencies, handyperson or maintenance services;

 - availability of befriending services and other services to prevent social isolation;